-Take a few minutes to make a difference as a Citizen Scientist
+Take five minutes to make a difference as a Citizen Scientist

 Sign up // invite your friends // do science

 We hope to determine if face-on staring is easier to detect or not, and if more observers enhances the effect.
-We're also interested in whether physical distance between subject and obesrver has any effect, if emotional closness is involved and if receiveing feedback immediatly after guessing influeces the subject's accuracy.
+We're also interested in whether physical distance between subject and observer has any effect, or if emotional closeness is involved.

-- When you sign up share your location: this tells us how far apart people are.
+- Please share your location when asked: this tells us how far apart experimenters are.

-- Observers get an email with a link to your experiment.
+- Observers you invite get an email with a link to your experiment.

 - You'll still need to schedule a time to experiment with your partners on your own.

 - There can be more than one observer in the same room, as long as everyone can see the screen clearly.

 - Observers see either the subject or a random image.

 - Do more experiments to see how you do with different people.